which of the following are b2c marketing segmentations?

 Behavioral Segmentation Concept

-Behavioral segmentation is a marketing strategy that categorizes a market or target audience into distinct segments based on their behaviors, actions, and interactions with products, services, and brands.
-This approach seeks to understand and group consumers based on how they behave in relation to the products or services they purchase, their usage patterns, brand loyalty, and other behaviors that are relevant to the marketer’s goals.
+Behavioral segmentation is a marketing strategy that classifies a market or target audience into distinct segments based on their behaviors, actions, and interactions with products, services, and brands.
+This approach seeks to understand and group consumers based on how they behave about the products or services they purchase, their usage patterns, brand loyalty, and other behaviors relevant to the marketer’s goals.

-Behavioral segmentation is a powerful tool because it allows businesses to tailor their marketing efforts to consumers with similar behavioral characteristics and needs.
+Behavioral segmentation is a potent tool that enables businesses to tailor their marketing efforts to consumers with similar behavioral characteristics and needs.

 Example: An online bookstore might send personalized book recommendations based on a customer’s past purchases and reading habits.